Menu

 • Diversity, Equity and Inclusion

-• We will ensure there is representation of the nine protected characteristics; diversity of voice and narratives from many perspectives; opportunities to interrupt inequalities.
+• We will ensure there is representation of the nine protected characteristics; diversity of voice and narratives from many perspectives; and opportunities to interrupt inequalities.
 We will be mindful that what we choose to teach confers or denies power.

 • The more knowledge of the world children have, the more likely they are to have the procedural and semantic understanding they need.

-• Continue to “diversify” the curriculum as we develop our own knowledge and pedagogy.
+• continue to “diversify” the curriculum as we develop our own knowledge and pedagogy.

-• Ensure our history curriculum tells the histories of stories of a diverse range of people and cultures.
+• ensure our history curriculum tells the histories of stories of a diverse range of people and cultures.

 • We acknowledge that ‘Wow’ moments are memorable but do not in themselves lead to understanding of concepts.
 However they are useful in hooking in children’s enthusiasm for learning.